sfu-db/covid19-datasets/datasets-details/stanford-chexpert.md

 _You will need to register to download the dataset_

-**Update Frequency:** It is update periodically frequency not specified
+**Update Frequency:** It is updated periodically frequency not specified

 **Dataset stats:** A large dataset containing 224,316 chest radiograph images of 65,240 patients.
 The total size of the datset is **439GB** (as of May 14, 2020).